scikit-hep/pyhf/docs/likelihood.rst

 particular, when the parameter of interest is a signal cross-section.
 The luminosity uncertainty :math:`\sigma_\lambda` is provided as part of the parameter configuration included in the measurement specification discussed in :ref:`ssec:measurements`.
-An example is shown below:
+An example of a luminosity modifier is shown below:

 .. code:: json

    { "name": "mod_name", "type": "lumi", "data": null }

-An example of a luminosity modifier.

 Unconstrained Normalisation (normfactor)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~